 Now that you have your credentials, it’s time to start using the ORCID Public API!

 You can request sandbox Member API credentials to build and test your application.
-These credentials allow you to make calls to the sandbox member API to read, write to, and update ORCID records.
+These credentials allow you to make calls to the sandbox premium member API to read, write to, and update ORCID records.
 Access to the sandbox testing environment is freely available to anyone, even if you’re not an ORCID member organization.

 The sandbox lets you create test user accounts and develop your integration without having to worry about affecting data on the live (production) ORCID Registry.
 The sandbox behaves the same way as the production ORCID Registry with a few exceptions.